 There are a number of different treatment options for knee arthritis.
 Each patient is unique and some will respond to certain treatments better than others.
 It is usually best to begin with the most conservative treatments.

-Activity Modification – It may be necessary to limit certain activities to avoid putting stress on a painful knee.
+- Activity Modification – It may be necessary to limit certain activities to avoid putting stress on an arthritic knee.
 If exercise is causing pain, learning new exercise methods, like aquatic exercise, may be helpful.

-Anti-Inflammatory Medication – Non-steroidal anti-inflammatory medications are often prescribed to reduce pain and inflammation from arthritis as well as bursitis and tendonitis.
+- Anti-Inflammatory Medication – Non-steroidal anti-inflammatory medications are often prescribed to reduce knee pain and inflammation from arthritis as well as bursitis and tendinitis.

-Viscosupplementation – A preparation of hyaluronic acid that is injected into the knee to help lubricate the joint and relieve pain.
+- Viscosupplementation – A preparation of hyaluronic acid that is injected into the knee to help lubricate the knee joint and relieve pain.

 Orthopaedic surgeons are constantly working to develop new techniques to improve joint replacement surgery.
 New minimally invasive and small incision surgery techniques are being developed for total joint replacement.
 Because less tissue is cut, these techniques may allow for quicker, less painful recovery and a more rapid return to activities.

 Computer-assisted surgery is the newest generation of technology in joint replacement.
-With the aid of a highly precise computer-imaging system, surgeons are able to create a visual map of the knee that allows them to see beyond what is possible with the naked eye.
-Every aspect of the operation is tracked by computer including the surgical instrumentation and the positioning of the implant,enabling the surgeon to achieve extremely accurate implant alignment.
+With the aid of a highly precise computer-imaging system, surgeons are able to create a visual map of the knee.
+This allows them to see beyond what is possible with the naked eye.
+Every aspect of the operation is tracked by computer including the surgical instrumentation and the positioning of the implant.
+This enables the surgeon to achieve extremely accurate implant alignment.